temizeloguz/temizeloguz/README.md

  I’m currently learning Html,Css,Javascript,Bootstrap.

- You can reach me in here or my e-mail:temizeloguz98@gmail.com or oguztemizel@hotmail.com
+ You can reach me in here or from my e-mails: temizeloguz98@gmail.com or oguztemizel@hotmail.com